In this tutorial, we want to talk about How to setup IKev2 on centos 8 step by step. So maybe this tutorial is too long but it is worth.

 net.ipv4.ip_forward = 1 net.ipv4.conf.all.accept_redirects = 0 net.ipv4.conf.all.send_redirects = 0

-Now you need to reload sysctl configuration with the command below.
+You need to reload sysctl configuration with the command below:

 sysctl -p

-Now port forwarding is enabled and you just need restart Strongswan service.
+Now port forwarding is enabled and you just need to restart Strongswan service:

 systemctl restart strongswan

-Great. your IKev2 VPN server on Centos 8 is ready and you use on iPhone, Windows, android Strongswan app, iMac and etc…
+Great. your IKev2 VPN server on CentOS 8 is ready and you use it on iPhone, Windows, android Strongswan app, iMac and etc.

 Conclusion

-Now if you have any questions, you comment on the below page or ask your question on the ASK page on Eldernode.
+In this article, we try to learn you How to setup IKev2 on centos 8 step by step.
+Now if you have any questions, you comment on the below page or ask your question on the Eldernode community.